opendatacube/datacube-k8s-eks/examples/README.md

 ```
 - Change directory to `examples/stage/02_odc_k8s/`
 - Run `terraform init`, `terraform plan`, `terraform apply` as above and deploy flux, tiller etc. to the live k8s cluster
-- Get pods from the kubernetes admin namespace to verify services such as flux and tiller got deployed
+- Get pods from the kubernetes admin namespace to verify services such as flux and tiller were deployed
 ```shell script
   kubectl get pods —all-namespaces
 ```

 ## Deploy apps using Flux and Helm Release
-- FluxCD is configured (in `02_odc_k8s` module) to monitor [flux-odc-sample](https://github.com/opendatacube/flux-odc-sample) repo that defines Helm Releases for ODC cluster.
+- FluxCD is configured (in `02_odc_k8s` module) to monitor [flux-odc-sample](https://github.com/opendatacube/flux-odc-sample) repo that defines Helm Releases for the ODC cluster.
 Create your own live repo and update flux configuration.
 - Execute example modules `examples/stage/03_odc_apps_k8s` and `examples/stage/04_odc_k8s_sandbox`.
 This will setup a full sandbox/jupyterhub environment, ows web service and also installs necessary admin & monitoring components, roles and kubernetes secrets, etc to manage your cluster.
 - Fetch a flux deployment key and copy it to repo ssh public key or deploy keys section: